nodejs/node/doc/api/vm.md

 * `options` {Object} Optional.
   * `mode` {string} Either `'summary'` or `'detailed'`.
 In summary mode, only the memory measured for the main context will be returned.
-In detailed mode, the measure measured for all contexts known to the current V8 isolate will be returned.
+In detailed mode, the memory measured for all contexts known to the current V8 isolate will be returned.
     **Default:** `'summary'`
   * `execution` {string} Either `'default'` or `'eager'`.
 With default